-Firstly, let me explain the thermal imaging concept to you:
+Firstly, let me clarify the concept of thermal imaging:

 9 Best Thermal Binoculars and Bi-Ocular Reviews